-The principal activities of the consolidated entity during the course of the financial year were the renting and sale of browngoods, whitegoods, PC's and furniture products.
+The principal activities of the consolidated entity during the course of the financial year were the renting and sale of browngoods, whitegoods, PC's and furniture products and the provision of unsecured cash loans.
 There were no significant changes in the nature of the activities of the Company and the consolidated entity during the year.